setms/book/docs/requirements/analysis.md

 state machines.

 Many requirements need more than one example to fully specify them.
-The examples for a given requirement often deal with the same state and input.
 In such cases, it makes sense to condense the examples using a table.
-Tables make it easier to spot missing combinations.
+Tables also make it easier to spot missing combinations.

 ```text
 Given the order total is <total>